kocatepedogu/cellular-automaton-processor/README.md

 ## LICENSE

-The assembler source is released under GNU General Public License v3.0 or any later version.
+The assembler source and examples are released under GNU General Public License v3.0 or any later version.

 The HDL sources are released under the Strongly Reciprocal CERN Open Hardware License Version 2 (CERN-OHL-S-2.0).